A Bourne Public Library card may be used at 35 CLAMS (Cape Libraries Automated Materials Sharing) libraries except Sandwich, and West Harwich.

-If you visit the library and you do not have your card with you, you may be asked to provide another form of identification when inquiring about your record.
+If you visit the library and you do not have your card with you, you will be asked to provide another form of identification when inquiring about your record.

 Our computers maintain only a record of materials currently checked out.
 Once materials are returned, the patron's record is erased.